MundatiC/Dictionary-Web-App/README.md

 # Dictionary-Web-App
-Simple DIctionary using a Dictionary API
+Simple Dictionary using a Dictionary API, has pronunciation and audio for the word searched.

 ## Preview
 ![Alt Text](./search.png)